-The Importance of Good UI in Digital Learning
+Importance of a Good User Interface in Learning

-I’m a huge fan of cooking shows such as MasterChef and My Kitchen Rules and one of the expressions they use when judging dishes on these programs is that people eat with their eyes.
+I’m a huge fan of cooking shows such as MasterChef and My Kitchen Rules and one of the expressions they use when judging dishes is that people eat with their eyes.
 What they mean is that the presentation is the first thing people see which creates an impression even before they’ve tasted the food.
-This analogy is much the same in the world of digital learning, as people can be turned off just by the look of an eLearning module or LMS interface.
+This analogy is much the same in the world of eLearning, as people can be turned off just by the look of an eLearning module or LMS interface.

 The User Interface or UI refers to both the look-and-feel and functionality of the eLearning module or LMS menu.
 This means that your colour palate, navigation, images, icons and layout are all contribute to the overall UI.
 A well-designed website is easy to use and requires no instruction thereby minimising the amount of extraneous cognitive load on users.
 The same should apply to digital learning because if people are frustrated due to a lack of intuitiveness, it will take away from the objectives of the piece.
 The UI is not just making the screen looking pretty, it’s a tool to guide people through the learning experience.

 Make sure it’s obvious what people need to do next.
 How to they move forward?
 If they need to click on all objects before moving ahead, let them know otherwise they may think there’s a problem if the module won’t advance.
 Also, remove any items that are not needed.
 One of my pet peeves is when I see a previous button on the first slide of a module.
 If something isn’t needed or doesn’t do anything remove it!

 2. Make it Familiar

 Many people who complete eLearning modules use the internet at work and home so are used to certain elements that are used in website design such as a ‘X’ used to close a window or blue, underline text for a hyperlink.
 Use these same standards in your eLearning as people are already familiar with them.